 What is password spraying?

-Many users - and businesses - do not change the default passwords of their devices, Additionally, to work around the problem of remembering too many passwords for their accounts across multiple digital channels, consumers often just simply create easy-to-remember passwords and often repurpose and reuse them across accounts.
-This makes it easier for fraudsters to break into multiple accounts.
+Many users, and businesses, do not change the default passwords of their devices.
+Default passwords are often widely known or easily discoverable, making devices vulnerable to unauthorized access.
+Additionally, to work around the problem of remembering too many passwords for their accounts across multiple digital channels, consumers often just simply create easy-to-remember passwords to repurpose and reuse them across accounts.

 Types of password spraying attacks

-Broadly there are two types of password spraying attacks - rule-based and hybrid.
+Broadly speaking, there are two types of password spray attacks - rule-based and hybrid.

 Rule-based attacks